 The only way to set temperatures and times is through the mobile app on a smartphone.
 So if you don’t have a smartphone, don’t get the Joule.

 Some people have said the Joule is loud, but I don’t think the humming sound that comes out of the Joule is louder than any other immersion circulators.
 Some hums can be annoying, but I don’t mind the Joule’s hum.
-And it’s not loud enough for me to have a normal conversation with people nearby at a normal voice level.
+And it’s not loud enough that I can’t have a normal conversation with people nearby at a normal voice level.

 This is easily one of my top two favorite sous vide cookers, the Anova Precision Cooker is the other.
-If you the budget, the Joule cooker is a good option if you’re looking to buy
+If you have the budget, the 1100 Watt Joule cooker is a great option for its streamlined design, compact size, safety features, and voice controls compatibility.

 Visually beautiful, small, easy to use, and has many useful features such as the Visual Doneness selection option in the app.
 It heats the water quickly, saving me a lot of time of waiting around for the water to boil as they say (even though the water doesn’t get to boiling in sous vide).